Choosing Which Ace to Call

 ❌ Ignoring the Ten Schmear

-Having the Ten is almost as good as being void.
+Having the Ten is almost as good as a singleton.
 Don't overlook Ace-Ten combos!

 Quick Reference